xiix0/scam/README.md

-Try the Moo Shu Pork.
-It is especially good today.
+People are beginning to notice you.
+Try dressing before you leave the house.